jonathanmorgan/context_text/README.md

 - get the admins working.

-- add a line to resesarch/urls.py to enable the sourcenet URLs (in `research.sourcenet.urls`) to the urlpatterns structure.
+- add a line to resesarch/urls.py to enable the sourcenet URLs (in `sourcenet.urls`) to the urlpatterns structure.

     - Add: